usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Borez_, by Borez, Beau Wanzer, Rezzett
+- _Lifetime_, by Erika de Casier
+- _Dissever_, by Emptyset
 - _no floor_, by More Eaze, claire rousay
 - _Frances the Mute_, by The Mars Volta
 - _rubberneck_, by (un)familiar.